- The sales process is a straight line. Your job is to keep the customer on that line.

 Sales that don’t convert are almost always a problem of not enough certainty for one of the three elements cited above.

-However, your customer won’t explicitly tell it to you.
-They will throw in a random objection such as “I need to talk about it with my partner”; “this is a bad time of the year”; “I need to think about it”.
+However, your customer won’t explicitly tell you.
+They will throw in a random excuse like “I need to talk about it with my partner”.
 These are often smoke screens.
 The problem isn’t the partner or the time of the year.
 It’s you, your product, or your company.

 So, how do you handle objections?